MatuaDoc/OnslowCollege.github.io/13dtc/programming/assessment_one.md

 - document the code's function and behaviour in an organised way
     - this includes docstrings for classes, functions, and methods
 - use appropriate and meaningful variable, constant, class, function, and method names
-- test your program, in an organised way, to ensure the program works with both expected cases and relevant boundary cases
+- test your program, in an organised way, to ensure the program works with both expected cases and relevant boundary cases ([view sample testing table](sample_testing.docx))

 ## Achieved with Excellence